eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/ESS-Kit/page_adoption-view.md

 Catena-X aims to support supply chain due diligence obligations in a market environment that misses full up- and downstream transparency.
 This is argued to be relevant for Environmental and Social Standards (ESS) incident tracking, without compromising GAIA-X and Catena-X principles like data sovereignty, interoperability, standardization, and use of federated services.

+The ESS-solution enables companies to search for ESS incidents in their supply chain and thus covers the "occasion-related tracking of ESS-related incidents" for the Supply Chain Act.
+Basically there are two search directions: The bottom - up search starts at the Incident Originator and works downstream up to the OEM.
+The top - down search always looks towards the direct suppliers and works upstream.

 ### Vision

 As companies governed by environment and social standards (ESS), we would like to determine, if we are affected by an incident reported in the global supply network.
 Consequently, we could prove to be fully compliant with legal requirements, including but not limited to the German Supply Chain Due Diligence Act.